 When should I start planting flowers in spring?

-Spring flower planting happens in two phases.
-Hardy flowers that tolerate frost — pansies, snapdragons, sweet peas, alyssum, cornflowers, and calendula — can be planted from late winter through early spring as soon as soil is workable.
-Tender flowers that are killed by frost — petunias, marigolds, and zinnias — must wait until after the last frost date for your specific location.
-Check your last frost date before planting any tender annual.
+Hardy flowers that tolerate frost, pansies, snapdragons, sweet peas, alyssum, cornflowers, and calendula — can be planted from late winter through early spring as soon as soil is workable.
+Tender flowers — petunias, marigolds, and zinnias — must wait until after the last frost date for your specific location.

 What spring flowers come back every year?

-Of the flowers on this list tulips and pansies are the most reliably perennial in garden conditions.
 Tulips return annually and improve over several years before needing replacement.
-Pansies self-seed freely and often reappear without replanting.
 Calendula, alyssum, and cornflowers self-seed so prolifically that they effectively behave as perennials in most gardens even though they are technically annuals.

 What flowers can I plant in spring for summer color?

-For summer color from spring planting choose petunias, marigolds, zinnias, and snapdragons.
-All four are planted in spring after the last frost date and begin flowering in early to midsummer, continuing through to the first fall frost.
+Petunias, marigolds, zinnias, and snapdragons are all planted in spring after the last frost date and begin flowering in early to midsummer, continuing through to the first fall frost.
 Zinnias are the fastest from seed to first flower at six to eight weeks.
-Petunias from transplants begin flowering almost immediately after planting.

 More Garden Ideas You Will Love